 5. Prepare for common objections

-Start by listing the common objections people have given you in the past and then write a short rationale for each objection.
+List the common objections people have given you in the past, and then write a short rationale for each objection.
 Frame your response to each objection in a positive way and practice it.
-Think of examples of clients that had the same objection, found a way to overcome it and consequently benefited from using your products and services.
+Consider examples of clients that had the same objection, found a way to overcome it and consequently benefited from using your products and services.

 6. Use visuals

-Prospects are more likely to agree to the deal if they’ve seen other people benefit from your solution.
-This is why using visuals or proof devices are your chance to prove the value of your solution while overcoming any objections prospects may have.
+Prospects are more likely to agree if they see others benefit from your solution.
+This is why using visuals or proof devices is your chance to prove the value of your solution while overcoming any objections prospects may have.

 Like blood to a body, a full sales pipeline is necessary for your business to survive.
-The thing is, prospecting has evolved, and old methods just aren’t useful anymore.
+The thing is, prospecting has evolved, and old methods just aren’t effective anymore.